 Haring's work grew to popularity from his spontaneous drawings in New York City subways—chalk outlines of figures, dogs, and other stylized images on blank black advertising-space backgrounds.
 He also painted his figures on the lower part of the subway walls sitting on the floor.
 After public recognition he created larger scale works, such as colorful murals, many of them commissioned.
 His imagery has "become a widely recognized visual language".
 His later work often addressed political and societal themes—especially homosexuality and AIDS—through his own iconography.

-Haring died on February 16, 1990, of AIDS-related complications.
-In 2014 Haring was one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco’s Castro neighborhood noting LGBTQ people who have "made significant contributions in their fields."
+Haring died on February 16, 1990, of AIDS-related complications and in 2014 became one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco’s Castro neighborhood noting LGBTQ people who have "made significant contributions in their fields."
 In June 2019, Haring was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.

 “If I always seek to pattern my life after another, mine is being wasted re-doing things for my own empty acceptance.
 But, if I live my life my way and only let the other [artists] influence me as a reference, a starting point, I can build an even higher awareness instead of staying dormant… I only wish that I could have more confidence and try to forget all my silly preconceptions, misconceptions, and just live.
 Just live.
 Just.
 Live.
 Just live till I die.